neil-r/study_wsd/README.md

 # Word sense disambiguation (WSD) Experiment

-The un-centrized development of written language often result in ambiguties in the words used to represent things and concepts.
-This results in the need by readers of written langauge to leverage context to resolve ambiguties, i.e., word sense disambigutation (WSD).
-In this experiment, we evalute the capability of LLMs to perform WSD.
-The experiment looks into a number of different aspects of WSD.
+The un-centralized development of language often results in ambiguities in the words used to represent things and concepts.
+This results in the need by readers and interpreters of language to leverage context to resolve ambiguities, i.e., word sense disambiguation (WSD).
+In this experiment, we evaluate the capability of LLMs to perform WSD.
+The experiment looks into several different aspects of WSD.
 Each question below forms a foundation for each aspect.
-To explore each question, assumptions and the setup of a sub-experiment is listed.
-The experiment considers two or more LLMs: something like OpenAI GPT 3.5, OpenAI GPT 4.0, PALM, and LLAMA.
+To explore each question, assumptions and the setup of a sub-experiment are listed.
+The experiment considers multiple LLMs that vary in size and origin.

-## Datasets
+## Evaluation Datasets

-Download and extract the datasets containing SemEval from here: https://sapienzanlp.github.io/xl-wsd/

-WordNet and SemCor can be downloaded by running load_data.py
+The evaluation datasets are derived from BabelNet, WordNet, SemEval, SensEval, and SemCor.
+They are saved as json files in the root directory of this repository.
+Code was used to generate these datasets from the original data sources.
+Some manual cleaning was done on the generated semeval2015 dataset after executing the dataset generation code to fix some odd parsing and formatting issues.
+We mainly used the semeval2015 dataset for the initial execution of this experiment.
+The other datasets may still have a few odd parsing and formatting issues.

+To recreate the datasets, download and extract the datasets containing SemEval from here: https://sapienzanlp.github.io/xl-wsd/.
+WordNet and SemCor can be downloaded by running load_data.py.
+BabelNet needs to be downloaded and installed using their instructions https://babelnet.org/downloads.
+The study_wsd.datasets module includes code to create evaluation datasets from SenEval, BabelNet, and SemEval datasets.

 ## Question 1: What is the capability of LLMs to accurately identify the sense of a word?

+This question investigates the ability of LLMs to identify a word's proper sense given a listing of alternative word senses and a single sentence providing context to the word's usage.

 ### Assumptions and Setup

-0. SemCor and Wordnet datasetse are used.
-SemCor provides annotated sentences.
-SemCor annotations identify the sense/definition from WordNet for each word in the sentence.
+0. A word in a sentence is annotated with its part-of-speech and the intended sense.
+The word's alternative senses are gathered.

-1. All senses for a word are provided and the LLM must select the correct one.
+1. The sentence and all senses for the word are listed as options in a prompt and the LLM must select the correct one.
-2. Different prompts are tested to evaluate "How does the prompt strategy affect LLMs performance?"
-3. Each
+2. LLMs process the prompt and respond with the selected sense.
+3. The selection is parsed from the LLM response and gathered in a database.

-### Example Prompt
+### Example Prompt (see DirectWsePrompt in study_wsd.wse_prompts.py for implementation logic)

-What is the meaning of the word "investigation" in "The Fulton said Friday an investigation of Atlanta's recent primary produced 'no evidence' that any irregularities took ."?
+What is the meaning of the word "investigation" in "The Fulton said Friday an investigation of Atlanta's recent primary produced 'no evidence' that any irregularities took."?

 Options:
 1. an inquiry into unfamiliar or questionable activities
-2. the work of inquiring into something thoroughly and systematically'
+2. the work of inquiring into something thoroughly and systematically

 ## Question 2: What is the capability of LLMs to accurately identify a sense of a word that is not implied?

-This question investigates the ability of LLMs to internalize defintiions of words through their training and identify when a prompt fails to identify the true defintiion.
+This question investigates the ability of LLMs to internalize definitions of alternative word senses through their training and identify when a prompt fails to identify the true sense.

 ### Assumptions and Setup

-1. An "Other" option is provided in the prompt to allow the LLM to indicate none of the provided suggested senses match the true sense-usage in the sentence.
-2. Different prompts are tested to evaluate "How does the prompt strategy affect LLMs performance?"
+0. A word in a sentence is annotated with its part-of-speech and the intended sense.
+The word's alternative senses are gathered.
+1. A prompt is generated asking to determine if the true definition sense of a word in the given sentence is provided.
+2. LLMs process the prompt and respond with true or false.
+3. The selection is parsed from the LLM response and gathered in a database.

+### Example Prompt (see OtherWsePrompt in study_wsd.wse_prompts.py for implementation logic)

+True or false, does the word "investigation" in the following sentence mean "the work of inquiring into something thoroughly and systematically'"?

+The Fulton said Friday an investigation of Atlanta's recent primary produced 'no evidence' that any irregularities took.

+## Question 3: What is the capability of LLMs to accurately identify the sense of a new word from one-shot learning prompt that provides an example of the word in a sentence?

+### Assumptions and Setup

+0. A word in a sentence is annotated with its part-of-speech and the intended sense.
+The word's alternative senses are gathered.
+1. A new made-up word is generated and replaces the original word in the given sentence.
+2. The revised sentence and all senses for the word are listed as options in a prompt and the LLM must select the correct one.
+3. LLMs process the prompt and respond with the selected sense.
+4. The selection is parsed from the LLM response and gathered in a database.

-### Example Prompt
+### Example Prompt (see RandomWsePrompt in study_wsd.wse_prompts.py for implementation logic)

-What is the meaning of the word "investigation" in "The Fulton said Friday an investigation of Atlanta's recent primary produced 'no evidence' that any irregularities took ."?
+What is the meaning of the word "inbestication" in "The Fulton said Friday an inbestication of Atlanta's recent primary produced 'no evidence' that any irregularities took."?

 Options:
+1. an inquiry into unfamiliar or questionable activities
-1. the work of inquiring into something thoroughly and systematically'
+2. the work of inquiring into something thoroughly and systematically
-2. Other

-## Question 3: What is the capability of LLMs to accurately describe a definition of a new word from one-shot learning prompt that provides an example of the word in a paragraph?

-### Assumptions and Setup

-0. Verbs and nouns are created.
-1. New made-up words are generated to represent an advanced concept.
-Attributes of the advanced concept are identified.
-A passge of text uses the word with carefully constructured text that provides hints to the attributes of the advanced concept.
-2. LLMs are asked to create a definition of the made-up word.
-3. The responses from each LLM are ranked (or scored?) according to the number of attributes it captured in the defintion.

-### Example Prompt

-## Question 4: What is the capability of LLMs to identify words within a passage of text that uses two different senses?

-### Assumptions and Setup

-0. Verbs and nouns are created.
-1. New made-up words are generated to represent an advanced concept.
-Attributes of the advanced concept are identified.
-A passge of text uses the word with carefully constructured text that provides hints to the attributes of the advanced concept.
-2. LLMs are asked to create a definition of the made-up word.
-3. The responses from each LLM are ranked (or scored?) according to the number of attributes it captured in the defintion.

-### Example Prompt

-## Question 5: How can the OpenAI API be used to support WSD?

-### Assumptions and Setup

-0. Create a function to lookup wordnet senses.
-1. Create a prompt strategy to take a sentence and the function to generate a prompt and handle responses to run function.
-2.

-### Example Prompt